bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Let’s introduce an example task which illustrates the platform workflow in the real-world use.

-The demonstration code is responsible for collecting of aggregated information on the accessibility of nodes.

-The `fping <https://fping.org/>`_ utility checks the list of provided IPs for accessibility.
-It sends a 64-bytes packet to each IP and waits for a return packet.
+The demonstration task is responsible for collecting of aggregated information on the accessibility of nodes.
+The node accessibility is to be checked using `fping <https://fping.org/>`_ utility.
+It checks accessibility of provided IPs sending a 64-bytes packet to each IP and waiting for a return packet.
 If the connections are good and the node can be accessed, a good return packet will be received.
 The amount of time is also returned for how long it takes for a packet to make the complete trip.
 On the basis of this information the processor calculates the average response time for each node per 1 minute.
 The amount of successful responses by IP per 1 minute is calculated by the processing module as well.
 The result is exported to an external data store.

 Before providing a solution to the task, let’s have a look at the platform from the perspective of a processing pipeline.

 Processing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+In SJ-Platform the data processing is handled in modules.
+These modules form a pipeline.
+Alongside with the processing module it may include an input module that receives data stream, and an output module that exports the result.

-A general processing workflow which system allows implementing is illustrated in the diagram below:
+General processing workflow which the system allows implementing is illustrated in the diagram below:

 .. figure:: _static/ModulePipeline.png
    :scale: 80%